-Desires are natural, but also a fuel for separation from Source, in our spiritual journey.
+Desires are natural, but also a fuel for separation from Source in our spiritual journey.
 Because when we have desires, they come from a place of insufficiency and lack of contentment.

 We seek outwards, believing that having something or someone will make us feel whole again.
 And yet, we are disappointed.
 Sometimes, as was my case, it can lead us into an identity crisis.